This was initially intended to be my blog page, but I never did anything with it so I've decided to repurpose it as my Andrew's top eleven lists page.

 2. Pandemic (a proper one)

-3. Nuclear War (or widespread use use of some other WMD)
+3. Nuclear War or widespread use of other WMDs

 4. Bad AI e.g. chatGPT goes rogue

-5. Other bad technology e.g. deadly manmade virus escaping from the lab, nanobots out of control etc
+5. Other bad technology e.g. deadly manmade virus escaping from the lab, nanobots out of control, autonomous weapons etc

 9. Extreme weather events (floods, droughts, tornados...)